UK's Javid pledges more spending to help voters in March 11 budget

-LONDON, Jan 7 (Reuters) - British finance minister Sajid Javid will deliver the government's first post-Brexit budget on March 11, promising more investment to help voters who gave Prime Minister Boris Johnson a sweeping election win last month.
+LONDON, Jan 7 (Reuters) - British finance minister Sajid Javid promised to use public investment to help the voters who gave Prime Minister Boris Johnson a thumping election win last month, heralding a shift in capital spending towards underperforming regionsof the country.

+Javid will deliver Britain's first post-Brexit budget plan on March 11 which would "level up and spread opportunity", the finance ministry said.

-During the campaign, Javid said he would take investment spending to almost double its historic average as he sought to show voters that a decade of tight budget controls was ending.
+During the election campaign Javid said he would raise investment spending to almost twice its historic average, to show voters that a decade of tight budget controls was ending.

 "People across the country have told us that they want change.
-We've listened and will now deliver," Javid said in a on Tuesday, promising "a decade of renewal" and a levelling up of opportunity around the country.
+We've listened and will now deliver," he said in the statement that announced the date of the budget.

-Johnson won a big majority in parliament, paving the way for Britain to leave the European Union on Jan.
-31. In the hours after his victory, Johnson said he would not disappoint voters who had switched to the Conservatives in traditionally Labour-supporting areas of northern and central England.
+In the hours after his emphatic election win on Dec.
+12, Johnson said he would not let down voters who switched to his Conservative Party in traditionally Labour-supporting areas of northern and central England.

+Britain has long struggled to reduce stark contrasts between London and many other regions of the country that lag far behind in terms of productivity, earnings and even life expectancy.

+Some economists say the imbalance stems from higher infrastructure investment in London and southeast England, which they say gives the capital a self-reinforcing advantage.

+"There is strong justification for tilting future public investment to other parts of the UK as part of a strategic view about the geography of economic development," Diane Coyle of the University of Cambridge and Marianne Sensier of the University of Manchester wrote in a 2019 paper.

-The finance ministry said Javid would use low borrowing costs to boost investment, helping the Conservatives meet campaign promises of up to 20 billion pounds ($26 billion) a year in extra investment in road, rail and other infrastructure.
+Javid plans to use low borrowing costs to boost investment, helping the Conservatives meet election promises of up to 20 billion pounds ($26 billion) a year in extra investment in road, rail and other infrastructure.

 Britain has some room for manoeuvre on spending having slashed the budget deficit from 10% of gross domestic product in 2010 to about 2% now.

-Javid announced in September the biggest increase in day-to-day spending in 15 years with a focus on hospitals, police and vocational training.

-However, he has committed not to borrow over the long term to fund this so-called current spending which will fall far short of a full reversal of past cuts, despite Johnson offering the prospect of an end to austerity.
+But Javid announced in September the biggest increase in day-to-day spending in 15 years with a focus on hospitals, police and vocational training,and he has committed not to borrow over the long term to fund so-called current spending.

-The Institute for Fiscal Studies, an independent think tank, said in November that the Conservatives' election proposals would leave public spending, excluding health, 14% lower in inflation-adjusted terms by 2024 than in 2010.
+With spending on services likely to remain tight in coming years, Johnson told his ministers on Tuesday to scrutinise their departmental spending.

+"It was a very clear message that all cabinet ministers will need to root out waste and ensure that spending is fully focused on the government's priorities," Johnson's spokesman said.

 ($1 = 0.7600 pounds)